 - Interact with elements of the circuits (e.g. boost pads)

 The circuits are based on a spline that will be the centre of the road and is made with the condition that it is not necessary to drift to finish a clean lap, so drifting will not be a priority.
 Also, going backwards will not be necessary and unless we need to avoid an obstacle we will always speed up as much as possible.
 Therefore, our biggest problem is the steering.

 To start I put an invisible ball a little forward of the position of the vehicle in the spline and have the vehicle follow it.
 We will talk more in depth about this later.

-Like Formula 1 races split their circuits in different sectors to time which one is faster, we divided our road (I mean spline really) but in much smaller sectors.
+Like Formula 1 races split their circuits into different sectors to time which one is faster, we divided our road (I mean spline really) but in much smaller sectors.
 How small?
 Small enough to keep the track of all the necessary steering changes due to curves but big enough to avoid advance more than one sector in the same frame.
-Also, we don’t need a new sector each frame.

 So, the question now is, what will be a good distance?
-Well, I made some tests measuring the distance of the vehicle at maximum speed and turning it the maximum it can but I realize that the maximum speed could change in the process (and it do) so all the measures will be invalid and at the end all my measures were try and failure.
+Well, I made some tests measuring the distance of the vehicle at maximum speed and turning it the maximum it can but I realize that the maximum speed could change in the process (and it does) so all the measures will be invalid and at the end, all my measures were tried and failed.
 So basically, I made some tests in a circuit with closed curves until the vehicle could be able to update its trace correctly and feel realistic.

-The major problems that I had to face were the table look ups, so I try to optimize that ones that were hot spots mainly but of course there are another parts than can be check and be improved.
+The major problems that I had to face were the table lookups, so I try to optimize those ones that were hot spots mainly but of course, there are other parts that can be check and be improved.
 The game was running at 60 fps so I left the AI optimization and move on to more necessary tasks.